-What has me so intrigued is the fact that the Torrey pine tree is endangered and is the rarest pine tree in North America.
-The Torrey pine tree only grows naturally on a tiny strip of land on the bluffs of Torrey Pines State Natural Reserve (TPSNR).
+I am so intrigued that the Torrey pine tree is endangered and is the rarest pine tree in North America.
+The Torrey pine tree only grows naturally on a tiny strip of land on Torrey Pines State Natural Reserve (TPSNR).
 Because of this, I keep noticing them wherever I go around San Diego County!

 Torrey Pine Tree Information